Michelade: Massacre

 On the night of September 30, groups of soldiers removed some of the prisoners from their various holding places, in accordance with lists that had been drawn by the leadership of the committee.
 Among those to be executed were de Gras and de Rochette.
 The assorted prisoners were taken to the courtyard of the bishop's palace in which a well was situated and were killed there with swords, daggers and pistols, with some of their bloodied bodies dumped in the well.
 Witnesses claimed that d'Estenet and L'Hermite were among those who did the work of killing and that men of lower class than the aristocratic judicial leadership that had drawn up the kill orders.
 The majority of the 37 known victims would be priests, at 18 executions, with only 2 of the 8 arrested consuls executed, and 1 of the 7 arrested Présidial judges, after he had tried to flee prior.
-6 artisans would be executed, and 6 lesser lawyers.
+Six artisans would be executed, and 6 lesser lawyers.

 It can be fairly confident stated by the numbers that the violence was in large part this violence was within the elite, which made it likely that all of the victims had names that would have been recollected by witnesses later and notable enough to receive attention from the investigators.
-Also notable was the fact that only adult men were targeted for execution although several prominent women were arrested during the coup.
+Also notable was that only adult men were targeted for execution although several prominent women were arrested during the coup.
 Performance of the mass appears to have been the act most likely to result in death, as was in line with Protestant killings elsewhere, which tended to target priests.